rancher/elemental-docs/docs/rancher-vmware.md

 <CodeBlock language="yaml" title="registration.yaml" showLineNumbers>{Registration}</CodeBlock>

 The above MachineRegistration assumes the nodes include TPM 2.0.
-In case the virtualized target machine does not include a virtual TPM device a software emulation can be configured by adding the `config.elemental.registration` field.
+In case the virtualized target machine does not include a virtual TPM device a software emulation can be configured in the `config.elemental.registration` field.

 Consider the following example: